NetApp/harvest/conf/README.md

 sensor_value{datacenter="WDRF",cluster="shopfloor",node="shopfloor-02",sensor="PSU1 InPwr Monitor",type="unknown",threshold_state="normal",unit="mW"} 132000
 ```

+## Extend an existing object template

-### How to extend a Rest/RestPerf collector's existing object template
+### How to extend a Rest/RestPerf/Ems collector's existing object template

 Instead of editing one of the existing templates, it's better to copy one and edit the copy.
 That way, your custom template will not be overwritten when upgrading Harvest.
 For example, if you want to change `conf/rest/cdot/9.12.0/aggr.yaml`, first create a copy (e.g., `conf/rest/cdot/9.12.0/custom_aggr.yaml`), then add these lines to `conf/rest/custom.yaml`: